Ownercz/ssme-thesis/docs/_posts/2019-05-06-Obtaining-Monero-And-Running-The-Network.md

 tags: [coins, network, mining, pools ]
 gh-badge: [star, fork, follow]
 ---
-## 7 Obtaining Monero and Running the Network

 Monero mining is a process done by miners to verify transactions on the network and add them to the blockchain together in the form of a block.
 This results for them in a reward in the form of new coins that